Pold87/pddl-clojure-interface-standalone-source/README.md

 - Create: Add types to a list of entities and print the list pci create <file-with-names-of-entities> <type>

-- Get: Get a PDDL block in a PDDL file and print the construct pci get <file> <block>
+- Get: Get a PDDL block in a PDDL file and print the block pci get <file> <block>

 - Add a construct to a PDDL block and print the new domain/problem